tunglin55/Insight/README.md

 ## AWS Webapp
 A web app was built with Flask and hosted on AWS that allows users to predict delays based on their date and time of travel in downtown Toronto.
 A map with travel times in different segments of the city is displayed.
-Click [here](http://www.torontotrafficforecast.com) to access the Webapp.
+Click here to access the Webapp.
+* Note (2019-09-11): Demo period ended.
+Please refer to the following screenshots.

 <p align="center">
 <img width="900" height="500" src="images/Webapp_Home.png">